-1.1 The application site is on the south side of Marine Parade which forms the main tourism destination for the town of Great Yarmouth.
+- 1.1 The application site is on the south side of Marine Parade which forms the main tourism destination for the town of Great Yarmouth.
 The site is used as a Sealife Centre which is a visitor attraction for the display of oceanic creatures.
-The Sealife Centre was approved in 1989.

-1.2 The surrounding uses are predominantly visitor based with South Beach Gardens to the north and The Winter Gardens to the south.
-Other commercial unit are also present within the vicinity including a cafe.

-1.3 The application is for the erection of three kiosks along the frontage of the Sealife Centre for use as mixed use A1 (retail) and A5 (hot food takeaway in total 49sqm to use as three separate units potentially linked by internal doors.
-Each kiosk would also have individual external doors.
-The units would project out by 2.8m approx. 17.5m long in total with individual openings 4.2m long.
-Materials include blue painted steel box section frames to match the existing main entrance to the building and roller canopy to the kiosks.
+The Sealife Centre was approved in 1989. - 1.2 The surrounding uses are predominantly visitor based with South Beach Gardens to the north and The Winter Gardens to the south.
+Other commercial unit are also present within the vicinity including a cafe. - 1.3 The application is for the erection of three kiosks (with an area of 8.2m2 per unit) along the frontage of the Sealife Centre for use as an A1 (retail) to use as three separate units.
+The northern most kiosk has an external door whilst the other two units have an open front.
+The units would project out by approximately 1.7 m from the existing front elevation of the Sealife Centre and measure approximately 17.5m long in total with individual openings 4.1m long.
+The application form states that the proposed will be finished in painted timber linings.